jvparidon/subs2vec/docs/index.rst

 Documentation for the subs2vec repository
 =========================================

-subs2vec is a set of word embeddings trained on a large subtitle corpus, and the code accompanying this data, as published in Van Paridon & Thompson (2019).
+subs2vec is a set of word embeddings trained on large subtitle corpora in 50 languages, and the code accompanying this data, as published in Van Paridon & Thompson (2019).

 The code is provided at `github.com/jvparidon/subs2vec
 <https://github.com/jvparidon/subs2vec/>`_, with instructions for use as command line tools included.